-STEP 1: Attend a Social 20km or a 40km Training ride
+STEP 1: Attend a 20km Introductory Ride or a 40km Intermediate Ride

 To start out with you can enter 20km and 40km rides on day membership - this means there are no costs involved bar your ride entry on the day of the ride.
 To find out what rides you might like to attend have a look at the Ride Calendar on our website www.waera.asn.au and pick rides that are close enough for you to attend.
 Don't feel shy about asking questions - just email or call any committee member on this website and we will all be happy to answer your questions and help you along.